zhgulden/crawler/README.md

 def download_page(url)
 ```

-Function to extract the links from content block of a page and return it in a list.
-Checks for conditions such as
+Function to extract the links from content block of a page and return it in a list
-avoiding administrative  link, links to another section in same page, link to main page, external links.
-Respects
-politeness policy using a delay before HTTP request

 ```
 def get_links_bfs(url)